minagawah/react-widget-airport/README.md

 ### 4-1.
 UMD Library

-Outputting UMD library is quite easy.
+Building UMD library is relatively easy.
-It's just that you often encouter issues when making it work with `babel`...
+It's just, we tend to bump into probelems when working with `babel`...

 `webpack.base.js`